truecharts/public/docs/common/values/lifecycle.md

   - lifecycle.preStop.command - List entry: ✅
   - lifecycle.postStart.command - String: ✅
   - lifecycle.postStart.command - List entry: ✅

+Can be defined in:

+- `.Values`.lifecycle
+- `.Values.additionalContainers.[container-name]`.lifecycle

+---

 `lifecycle` key defines hooks that can run on the pod.
 Like `preStop` or `postStart`